 Current status of the therapy

-Tofersen is available to eligible individuals through Health Canada’s Special Access Program (SAP).
+Qalsody is available to eligible individuals through Health Canada’s Special Access Program (SAP).

 About the treatment

-Tofersen is an investigational therapy for the treatment of ALS in adults with a pathogenic variant in the SOD1 gene.
+Qalsody (tofersen) is an investigational therapy for the treatment of ALS in adults with a pathogenic variant in the SOD1 gene.

 The SOD1 gene encodes the information to make a protein called superoxide dismutase 1.
 This protein helps cells to function properly by clearing toxic byproducts called reactive oxygen species (ROS), also known as free radicals.
 These byproducts are created naturally in the cell after normal cellular processes and must be broken down regularly to prevent oxidative cell damage.